 Enough of the horrors of war and tragedy photographs.
 Today, let’s talk about a photograph that epitomize peace, satisfaction and thankfulness.
 Let’s talk about saying grace!

 Eric Enstrom created this photograph, called “Grace”, in 1918.
-Neither the photographer nor the subject knew that one day it will become famous world over.
+Neither the photographer nor the subject knew that one day it will become a famous photograph world over.
 The photograph depicts an old man sitting on a dining table saying thanksgiving prayer before beginning to eat a simple meal.
 The old man has big white mustache and beard.
 He is touching his hands, with interlocked fingers, to his bowing forehead in traditional Christian manner.
 On table lay a loaf of bread, a bowl of soup, a knife and a bible on which the man has set his glasses.

 “There was something about the old gentleman’s face that immediately impressed me.
 I saw that he had a kind face… there weren’t any harsh lines in it,” Enstrom said in recalling the 1918 visit of Charles Wilden to his studio.

-He then requested the man to pose for a photograph.
+Enstrom himself had called Grace as the best of the thousands of pictures he had taken.
 In 2002 this photograph was designated as the state photograph of the Minnesota state.

 Today, you can buy prints of this photograph from shops and online stores like Amazon and eBay.
 In United States, you will find this photograph hanging in innumerable homes, churches, restaurants and other buildings.
 In Bovey, Minnesota, this photograph features everywhere.
 The town proudly declares itself to be the “Home of the picture Grace”.

 What do you think of this photograph and the story behind it?
 Please comment and give your feedback as it helps me in writing better content for my readers.
 Thank you for reading and stay connected with my website as I will continue to bring stories on more iconic photographs for you.